 For most of my visits to Moab I stayed at this campground.
 It has all the amenities you need and is a 10 minute walk from downtown Moab.

 I have stayed at this hostel and it’s a cheap but basic option.
 The biggest downside of this hostel is that it’s 1.5 miles from downtown, which can feel a long way in the heat!

 Apart from that it has a kitchen and all the facilities you would expect from a decent hostel.

 Alternatively how about taking a look on Airbnb?

 For me the the perfect day of adventure in or around Moab is topped off with a visit to Moab Brewing company.
 The brewery has a restaurant for dining, or you can simply sit at the bar to enjoy a variety of bar meals, washed down by the best the brewery has to offer.
 The FMU double IPA will knock your socks off!

-So if you were planning a desert trip and wondering what to do in Moab, I hope I’ve provided you with some exciting ideas.
+So if you’re planning a desert trip and wondering what to do in Moab, I hope you’ve found some exciting ideas!
 If you have any questions about any of the activities please get in touch.

 Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them I receive a small commission, at no extra cost to you.
 This helps cover the cost of running this blog.
 Thanks for your support!

 Like it?
 Pin it for later!